Sangathalaivan: Soundtrack

-Release
+Release and reception

 The film was released theatrically across Tamil Nadu on 26 February 2021.
 A critic from The Hindu noted "this idealistic take on an ideology lacks verve" and that the film "fails to sell its politics convincingly".
-A reviewer from the Times of India stated "despite having a few interestingly-written characters, Sangathalaivan is another half-baked attempt which relies more on conveying ideologies."
+A reviewer from The Times of India stated "despite having a few interestingly-written characters, Sangathalaivan is another half-baked attempt which relies more on conveying ideologies."

 Sify called the film "average", adding "the problem is that the director fails to pack the content of the novel within a two-hour film.
 The editing is shoddy and we get the feel that several scenes were chopped off to speed up the proceedings."
 In contrast, News Today noted "Sangathalaivan provides a good watch.
 The characters shown with various emotions engrosses audience.
 Had it been less preachy, this sure to leave an impact."
 Likewise, Cinema Express noted it was "a slow-burn drama that give us the pleasant feeling of reading a novel from the 90s."